shleen/aides-memoire/UX.md

 Speaking of conversion rates... <mark style='background: rgb(210,210,210)'>did you know</mark>?
 Use of hamburger menus have been found to increase conversion rates (in comparison to visible navigation)!

 ### UX Checklist Summary

+# UXD Roles
+There is actually a wide range of responsibilities required in UXD.
+In this module, we'll cover some of the more crucial roles.

+## UXD Director

+## Content Producer

+## UX Designer